 Undergraduate courses: Students are expected to complete assignments by posted due dates and courses by the published course end date.
 If circumstances prevent students from completing work within the prescribed timeframe, students may request an extension and the course will remain open for at least two weeks following the close of a 5-week course and five weeks following the close of a 10-week course.
 Extended courses are recorded on the transcript as “incomplete” (I) until work has been graded or the extension expires, whichever comes first.
 Extension requests must be made after the published final withdrawal date and prior to the end of the session.
 Factors such as reason for extension and course performance will be evaluated for approval.

-Self-paced certificate courses: Students must submit all course quizzes, score 75% or better on all sections of either a seminar, home study or online examination, as well as submit a copy of an Adult CPR Certification and AED card within the defined enrollment period.
+Self-paced certificate courses: Students must submit all course quizzes, score 75% or better on all sections of either a seminar, home study or online examination, as well as submit a copy of an Adult CPR/AED/First Aid Certification within the defined enrollment period.

 Home Study/Online Examinations: If you fail any portion of your Self-paced Home Study/Online Examination, you will be offered the opportunity to resubmit that portion of the examination, free of charge.
 (This is known as your second attempt at the examination.)
 Each retest beyond the second attempt (e.g., third attempt, fourth attempt, etc.) will incur a non-refundable $50 administrative fee.